tushar-sharma/tushar-sharma.github.io/_posts/2022-08-29-your-filename.md

 ### Java

 Today I want to talk about sorting arrays in java.
-Lets say if you have an array of integer
+Lets say if you have an array of integer and we want to sort it, we can do this way

 ```java
 int[] testArray = {11, 234, 45, 1, -30};